 What about the various keyboards in the pic linked below?
 What models are those, and why have you chosen to work with those?

 Daniel: That is also taken in Omar’s studio.
 The only ones we ended up using there were the piano and the organ.
-We also use some electric pianos we have, one made by Kawai.
+We also use some electric pianos, one made by Kawai.
 I’m playing a ’75 Emmons E9 Pedal steel guitar in that photo, which is something I’ve been learning for the past 2 years or so.

 I’ve heard you guys handle the recording and mixing of your music, but where do you turn for mastering?